Primary health care

 Primary Care Networks and Family Care Clinics

 Alberta has two team-based approaches to community health care.
 Primary Care Networks, in operation since 2003, are physician-led multi-disciplinary teams.
 Alberta has 42 networks with almost 3,508 doctors and about 904 full-time-equivalent professionals in other disciplines.

-Family Care Clinics, a new approach introduced in early 2012, provide direct access to a variety of health professionals on a team, and to other community and support services.
+Family Care Clinics, a new approach introduced in early 2012, provide direct access to a team of health professionals, and to other community and support services.